JuzTheJay/Kolide_Fleet/README.md

 # Kolide_Fleet
+This is the finished report, showing the finished product.

 Use web version of Kolide Fleet
 Click on "Add Device"
 Download the appropriate file for each OS (Windows/Linux)